How to do lat pulldowns wide grip, including information on the different variations, muscles worked and what are the exercise benefits?

-The Wide Grip Lat Pulldown is very common exercise that is easy to perform and virtually every gym known to man has the cable machine required to perform it.
+The lat pulldowns wide grip is a very common exercise that is easy to do, and virtually every gym known to man has the cable machine required to perform it.

-The Lat Pull Down exercise is like a Pull-Up in reverse.
-When you perform a Pull-Up you pull your body up to the bar or your chin up to the bar, with Lat Pull Downs you pull the bar down your chest.
+The lat pulldowns exercise is like a pull-up in reverse.
+When you perform a pull-up, you pull your body up to the bar, or your chin up to the bar.
+With lat pulldowns you pull the bar down your chest.

-This is an ideal exercise if you can’t yet perform Pull-Ups properly.
-It uses and strengthens the same muscles as when performing Pull-Ups.
-You can simply use a light weight to build up your strength to improve your Pull-Up performance.
+This is an ideal exercise if you can’t yet perform pull-ups properly.
+It uses and strengthens the same muscles.
+You can simply use a light weight to build up your strength to improve your pull-up/chin-up performance.

-- Secondary Muscles Targeted – Biceps, Shoulders and Middle Back
+- Secondary Muscles Worked – Biceps, Shoulders/Detoids and Middle Back

 - Equipment Needed – Cable Machine with Wide Bar Attachment